BLUE HORIZON 1261

 "Yeah, okay, but I'm startin' the meter on you," the canine driver replied indifferently.

 "Stop right there!"
 Vanessa shrieked at the vixen.
 She ran to a spot in front of Taro, but the fox simply walked around her to continue on her way.
-After several steps, Vanessa realized she wasn't heading for the Giggling Ghost, but toward the blue freighter on the next pad.
+After several steps, Vanessa realized she wasn't heading for the Giggling Ghost, but toward a blue freighter on the next pad.
 "Where do you think you're going?" the cat asked, walking with quick steps on Taro's right.

 "Welcome back," Jiro said with a grin.
 He walked down to meet her and held his hands out to help her with some of her packages.
-Taro gave him a friendly smile and handed off three sacks that had been draped over her left wrist.
+Taro gave him a friendly smile and handed off three small sacks that had been draped over her left wrist.

 "Thank you," she replied.
 Vanessa followed them up inside the cargo bay with a scowl, but in real puzzlement.